Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Wiring insurance.
 To cover any wiring repairs, add wiring insurance for $3 a month.

 - Family Filter.
 Family Filter protects your family from being exposed to inappropriate content.
-This service is free of charge.
+This service is free of charge for 12-months, then $5 per month after that.

 - No data caps.
 All Orcon broadband plans have unlimited internet with no hidden usage policies or data caps.